rncm-prism/PRiSM-MusicGestureRecognition/README.md

 4. Save your samples with `Save`.
 5. Review and play samples using the dropdown menu and `Play`.

+**Using your existing dataset**: If you choose a folder that already has the gesture sample files, ensure that the files in the folder follow the same naming convention.
+The naming convention is 'name-label-index'.
+The 'name' can be any preferred name, but by default, it is the folder name.
+The 'label' is the actual gesture name used for training and prediction purposes.
+The 'index' is not as crucial here and is mostly used for reference.

 **Note: You can use the `dropdown menu` to select a saved sample and the `Play` button to listen to it.**

 ### Data Augmentation